paketo-buildpacks/rfcs/text/nodejs/0014-yarn-berry.md

 Previously, the `yarn-install` buildpack relied on `yarn-offline-mirror` along with the `--offline` flag to facilitate offline builds.
-This workflow is no longer supported nor is it necessary since `.yarn/cache` stores archives of all packages now anyway.
+This workflow is no longer supported and is indeed unnecessary since `.yarn/cache` stores archives of all packages now anyway.

 ### Running Scripts